 3. Geothermal Energy

 Geothermal energy is the energy that is produced from beneath the earth.
-It is clean, sustainable and environment friendly.
+It is clean, sustainable and environmentally friendly.
 High temperatures are produced continuously inside the earth’s crust by the slow delay of radioactive particles.
 Hot rocks present below the earth heats up the water that produces steam.
-The steam is then captured that helps to move turbines.
+The steam is then captured, which helps to move turbines.
 The rotating turbines then power the generators.

 4. Hydrogen Energy